andys8/code-review-talk/README.md

 - Deployment
 - Formatting
 - Static code analysis
-- Special rules the team has decided on e.g. line length, forbidden imports or words
+- Special rules e.g. line length or forbidden imports

 ---

-# Author: How to create a pull request?
+# Author: How to Create a Pull Request?

 How to open a pull request that can easily be reviewed?

 ---

-# Create a pull request
+# Create a Pull Request

-## Provide information
+## Share Insights

 > What would you tell somebody?